pegasystems/pega-helm-charts/docs/prepping-local-system-runbook-windows.md

 The **Pega Platform** card should appear near the top of the card list, below the list of all of the **Language packs for Pega Platform.**

-6. In the Pega Platform card, your mouse arror changes into a shopping cart icon, which you use to select **Pega Platform**.
+6. In the Pega Platform card, your mouse arrow changes into a shopping cart icon, which you use to select **Pega Platform**.

 The icon changes to a green check and a new cart item appears in the top right of the product list.